- 1 Croton Overview

 Finally, there is the croton caterpillar, Achaea janata.
 These caterpillars eat the leaves of crotons, leaving behind only the stems and veins of the leaf.
 Regular applications of neem oil have been effective at reducing leaf consumption, but if the caterpillars persist, BT (Bacillus thuringiensis) can be sprayed onto the plants as well.
 This bacillus will infect the caterpillars and kill them off, but is harmless to humans and animals as well as to the plant.

 There are a few diseases which can strike your crotons.
-Crown gall, leaf spot, oedema, and powdery mildew are by and large the most prevalent.
+Crown gall, leaf spot, oedema, and white powdery mildew are by and large the most prevalent.

 Oedema is caused when your croton is taking in more water through its roots than it can actually handle, and looks like blistering on the leaves.
 Reduce the regularity of your watering until the blistering subsides, and avoid over-watering.